openstack/nova/api-guide/source/server_concepts.rst

 Server personality
 ~~~~~~~~~~~~~~~~~~

-You can customize the personality of a server instance by injecting data
+You can customize the personality of a server by injecting data
 into its file system.
 For example, you might want to insert ssh keys,
 set configuration files, or store data that you want to retrieve from
-inside the instance.
+inside the server.
 This feature provides a minimal amount of
 launch-time personalization.
 If you require significant customization,
 create a custom image.